Eames Lounge Chair: Design

-History
+Sales and market

-The Eames Lounge Chair first appeared on the Arlene Francis Home show broadcast on the NBC television network in the US in 1956.
-Immediately following the debut, Herman Miller launched an advertising campaign that highlighted the versatility of the chair.
-Print ads depicted the 670 in a Victorian parlor, occupied by a grandmother shelling peas on the front porch of an American Gothic style house, and in the middle of a sunny field of hay.
+The Eames Lounge Chair first appeared on Arlene Francis' daytime program Home in 1956.
+After the debut, Herman Miller launched an advertising campaign that highlighted the versatility of the chair.
+Print ads depicted the 670 in a Victorian parlor, occupied by a grandmother shelling peas on the front porch of an American Gothic-style house in the middle of a sunny field of hay.

-Since its introduction, the chair has been in continuous production by MillerKnoll in the USA.
+Since its introduction, the chair has been in continuous production by MillerKnoll in the United States.
 Later, Vitra (in cooperation with the German furniture company Fritz Becker KG) began producing the chair for the European market.
-It was licensed in the UK for 10 years to Hille International LTD from 1957.
-Immediately following its release, other furniture companies began to copy the chair's design.
-Some made direct copies, others were merely influenced by the design.
-The former Plycraft Company issued dozens of chairs that were direct copies of or in-the-style-of the Eames 670.
-Later Chinese and European companies began making direct copies.
+Production was licensed in the United Kingdom for 10 years to Hille International LTD from 1957.

+The Eames Chair has been cited as one of the most counterfeited and copied pieces of furniture.
+Immediately following its release, other furniture companies began to copy its design, some being direct copies and others merely being influenced by its design.
+The former Plycraft Company issued dozens of chairs that were direct copies or in its style.
+Later, Chinese and European companies began making direct copies.
 However, Herman Miller and Vitra remain the only two companies to produce these chairs with the Eames name attached.
+In 1962, the Eameses took out full-page newspaper advertisements warning consumers about counterfeits.

 In 2006, to commemorate the 50th anniversary of the chair, Miller released models using a sustainable palisander rosewood veneer.
-In 2008 both Herman Miller & Vitra developed a tall (known as XL in Europe) version offering a higher and wider sizing.
+In 2008 both Herman Miller & Vitra developed a tall (known as XL in Europe) version offering a higher and deeper sizing.